How To Build A Barn Door

 This post and the Renovation Challenge is sponsored by Jeffrey Court.
 All opinions are entirely my own and do not reflect that of Jeffrey Court.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

-One of the many things we did this week was building a DIY barn door, so we wanted to take the chance to teach you how to build a barn door too!
+One of the many things we did this week for our bathroom renovation was build a DIY barn door, so we wanted to take the chance to teach you how to build a barn door too!

 Barn doors are so popular and I’ve always been a huge fan, but we’ve never had anywhere in our homes where it made sense to incorporate a sliding barn door.
 But when we added the doorway to our bedroom from the master bathroom as a part of this renovation, it was the perfect spot to add one.